CosmoStat/shapepipe/docs/source/about.md

 validation pipeline written in Python.

-The current version of ShapePipe starts with reduced survey images and ends by providing gaaxy shape measurements along with all of the information required for shear calibration.
+The current version of ShapePipe starts with reduced survey images and ends by providing galaxy shape measurements along with all of the information required for shear calibration.
 It includes various validation tools and a novel point spread function (PSF) modelling technique.
 The code has been designed to facilitate the inclusion of new or improved processing steps to adapt to advances made